atbore-phx/sbam/README.md

 - the minimum reserve of the battery not to go below
 - the time range when the energy operator offers cheaper electricity to force the charge.

+NOTE:
+In Solar.web, the energy balance does not display grid charge information to prevent customers from perceiving a higher consumption than actual.
+This is done to simplify the Solar.web view.
+(Source: Official Fronius support)

 Here **sbam** is all this and much more :)

 ### Prerequisites